 Subscribe to JetSetting Fools and get new blog posts and our quarterly newsletter direct to your inbox:

-We want to know: What is your favorite place to drink local beers in Reykjavik, Iceland?
-Which is your favorite beer?
-Tell us in the comments!
+We want to know: What is your favorite Iceland beer?
+Where do you like to drink local craft beer in Reykjavik?
+Do you have tips for finding cheap beer in Iceland?
+Tell us in the comments below!

 Pin it!
 See all of our travel pins on our JetSetting Fools Pinterest Board.